Why Are Care Costs Rising and How Can You Prepare?

 2. Contracts - what is the provider’s policy regarding fee increases?

-It’s important to read the small print, what sureties are written into the contract regarding fee increases.
-Some care providers are at liberty to make increases when they choose, others have the option to make bi-annual/annual increases.
+It’s essential to read the small print and what sureties are written into the contract regarding fee increases.
+Some care providers are at liberty to make increases when they choose, and others have the option to make bi-annual/annual increases.

-We are aware that many providers have recently raised their prices due to soaring energy costs but there are others who are committed to fixing their costs for the foreseeable future in order to entice new residents.
+We are aware that many providers have recently raised their prices due to soaring energy costs, but others are committed to fixing their costs for the foreseeable future to entice new residents.

 3. What happens when the money runs out...

-It’s common for care providers to ask for proof of 2 years worth of funding upon moving into their service.
-Should your loved one live longer than they can afford to pay for privately, it’s important to know what the care provider’s policy is regarding accepting local authority funding.
+It’s common for care providers to ask for proof of 2 years' worth of funding upon moving into their service.
+Should your loved one live longer than they can afford to pay for privately, it’s essential to know the care provider’s policy regarding accepting local authority funding.

 Some providers require a third-party top-up fee when residents move to local authority funding.
-This means that family members are required to fund ongoing care costs if they are to continue staying at the service.
+This means that family members must fund ongoing care costs if they are to continue staying at the service.

 The alternative would be to move to a different provider which accepts LA funding when the money runs out.
-However, when considering this as an option it is worth bearing in mind that once somebody is happy & settled within a care home moving to a different service can cause much upset & distress.
+However, when considering this as an option it is worth bearing in mind that once somebody is happy and settled within a care home moving to a different service can cause much upset and distress.

 4. Beware of initial administration charges...

 The charging of initial administration fees is a controversial matter.
-Many care providers ceased charging administration fees when the CMA conducted a study into the charging of such fees & concluded that it was unfair consumer practice.
-Lots of providers took the decision to reimburse care-seekers for these costs based on the CMA’s updated guidance.
+Many care providers ceased charging administration fees when the CMA conducted a study into the practice and concluded that it was an unfair consumer practice.
+Many providers decided to reimburse care-seekers for these costs based on the CMA’s updated guidance.

 CareUK chose not to reimburse costs and as a result, the CMA took them to court.
 In July 2021, the High Court ruled in Care UK’s favour & the case was thrown out.

-In light of this, the CMA updated their guidance to care providers and still advises against charging upfront payments ‘unless there is clear justification for it’.
+In light of this, the CMA updated their guidance to care providers and still advises against charging upfront payments unless there is a clear justification for it.
 You should not be expected to pay in advance for any of the following:

 5. Seek advice from a regulated Financial Adviser...